-While the provisions found in a share purchase agreement will often vary in some form due to the unique circumstances of the sale, a few are especially important in order to have a resilient contract.
-These include:
+While the provisions found in a share purchase agreement will often vary in some form or another due to the unique circumstances of the sale, a few are especially important in order to have a resilient contract.

-- The state the company is incorporated in;
+- The state in which the company is incorporated.

-- The total number (#) of shares that are being sold; and
+- The total number (#) of shares that are being sold.

 Signatures – To make the contract official, it will require the signatures of the buyer and seller.
 While optional, the parties can have their signature witnessed by up to two (2) witnesses (who must also sign the form).